fyangneil/Clustered-Object-Detection-in-Aerial-Image/README.md

 # Note
 If you want to crop the image evenly, run "./detectron/ops/evenly_image_partition.m"

-**If you have any questions regarding the code, please feel free to contact me fyang@temple.edu If you like this project, feel free to leave a star. (^^)**
+**If you have any questions regarding the code, please feel free to contact me fyang@temple.edu**

 # Cite
 >@InProceedings{Yang_2019_ICCV,